ultimike/tnn/sites/all/themes/contrib/mayo/README.txt

 7. Watermark of the header area which is added over the header gradation or header background images.

-8. Other miscellaneous options such as toggle to display/not display breadcrumbs.
+8. Miscellaneous options include: Toggle to display/not display breadcrumbs, and if displayed which style.
+Mayo style without "Home" link or Bartik style.

 9 You can add font resizing control to the header (default is OFF)